+FORM 10-K

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the year ended December 31, 2018

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission file number 001-34835

+Envestnet, Inc.

+(Exact name of registrant as specified in its charter)

+(I.R.S Employer

+Identification No.)

+(Zip Code)

+Delaware

-FO RM 10-K ⊠ANNUAL REPORT PURSUANT TO S SECURITIES EXCHANGE ACT OF 1934 nded December 31, 2018 □TRANSITION REPORT PURSUANT FHE SECURITIES EXCHANGE ACT OF 1934 file number 001-34835 estnet, Inc. trant as specified in its charter) Delawar e 20-1409613 (State or other juri incorporation or or (I.R.S Employer Identification No.) 35 East Wacker Drive, Suit e 2400, Chicago, IL 60601 (Address of principal ex ' (Zip Code) e number, including area code: 2) 827-2800 resuant to Section 12(b) of the Act: Title of Each C Name of Each Exchange on Which Registered: Common stock, par value = Suant to Section 12(g) of the Act: To disease here the other consequence of the other consistence of its - None indicate by check mark whether the registrant is a well-known seasoned issuer, as defin ed in Rule 405 of the Securities Act.
-Yes ■ No □ Indicate by check mark whether the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No 🗷 ed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 and (2) has been subject to such filing requirements for the past 90 days.
-Yes ☑ No ☐ ctive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this was required to submit such files).
-Yes 🗷 No 🗆 - ation S-K is not contained herein, and will not be contained, to the best of the registrants Part III of this Form 10-K or any amendment to this Form 10-K. filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company, mpany," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer × Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by ch accounting standards provided pursuant to Secti Indicate by check mark whether the registrant is on 13(a) of the Exchange Act.
-Yes □
+(State or other jurisdiction of incorporation or organization)

+35 East Wacker Drive, Suite 2400, Chicago, IL

+(Address of principal executive offices)

+Registrant's telephone number, including area code: (312) 827-2800

+Securities registered pursuant to Section 12(b) of the Act:

+Title of Each Class: Name of Each Exchange on Which Registered: Common stock, par value \$0.005 per share NYSE Securities registered pursuant to Section 12(g) of the Act: Ν lone Indicate by check mark whether the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗷 No 🗆 Indicate by check mark whether the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗷

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗷 No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗷 No 🗆

+Indicate by check mark if disclosure of delinquent filers pursuant to item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the registrants knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer × Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Yes \Box No 🗷

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes 🗆 No 🗷